UbuntuKylin/kylin-user-guide/data/guide/claws-mail/en_US/index.md

 * Quick search

-Click Edit > Quick search, and the interface as shown below.
+Click "Edit" > "Quick search", and the interface as shown in Fig 9.

 ![Fig 9 Quick search](image/9.png)